hanselijahv/boggled/docs/idl.md

 This command will generate all files (`-fall`) for the `boggled.idl` file and place them in the `Server_Java/src` directory.

-## Generating IDL Files for the Client
+## Generating IDL Files for the terminalclient.Client

 To generate IDL files for the client, navigate to the root directory of your project and run the following command: